Do you know if your staff are using their time productively?

 Full Free Trial Period – No

 There is no trial period.
-Most of the features are available in free plan.
+Most of the features are available in the free plan.
+The free plan monitors three workstations and gives you 3GB of storage space.
 However, the option of multiple screenshots of each website or application is only available under paid plan.

 Remote installation of tracking software is also a paid feature.